 What was our main concern?

-There is a lot of rhetoric in the conservative movement about reaching out the mestizo demographic, or reaching out to the homosexuals and blacks.
+There is a lot of rhetoric in conservative circles about reaching out the mestizo demographic, or reaching out to homosexuals and blacks.

 Our question: why not reach out to whites?

 This is exactly what the GOP needs to do, as a matter of fact.
 Steve Sailer and the guys at VDARE have done an excellent job in pointing this out.
 Please educate yourself about the Sailer Strategy.